How To Install Ironhead Cams

 Article by Mark Trotta

-All Sportsters have four different cams, one for each valve (two intake, two exhaust).
+All Sportsters have four different cams, one for each valve (two intakes, two exhaust).
 The factory service manual numbers them from back to front; rear exhaust (1), rear intake (2), front intake (3), and front exhaust (4).

 _______________________________________________________